In this post, I’ve compiled a meaningful list of math report card comments that will help you crank out those bad boys in no time!

 This data clearly validated our individual observations and interactions with the child.

 On another note, you could also touch base with last year’s teacher to discuss her observations of the child and what strategies worked well for the child in that particular classroom setting.

 Colleagues who work (or have previously worked) with the child are often great sources of information.

 Wrapping Up – Math Report Card Comments

 No more stressing out when it comes to drafting your math report card comments!

 This list serves to help you get it all done in a jiffy (Okay, maybe that’s a stretch!)

 I really hope this post is a time-saver for you.

-And for more time-saving comments, check out our hefty collection of meaningful report card comments, created especially with the elementary teacher in mind.
+And for more time-saving comments, check out our hefty collection elementary report card comments, created especially with you in mind.